nlamo/sidebar-template/README.md

 # sidebar-template

-website template with sticky sidebar
+Website template with sticky sidebar.
+HTML/SCSS.

+For use as a design sandbox.